Doha Film Institute

 Ahmed Fawzi Saleh

 Ahmed Fawzi-Saleh holds a degree in History from Suez Canal University in Egypt.
-Later he graduated from the High Cinema Institute in Egypt in 2009, specialising in screenwriting.
+Later, he graduated from the High Cinema Institute in Egypt in 2009, specialising in screenwriting.
 He took part in several documentaries as a scriptwriter and a researcher.
-His short documentary 'Living Skin' (2011) was screened at multiple international film festivals.
-His feature 'Poisonous Roses' premiered at IFFR
+His short documentary ‘Living Skin’ (2010) was screened in many international film festivals.
+His feature ‘Poisonous Roses’ premiered at IFFR 201

 Contacts